» Printable version of our Park Rules

 Auxiliary Membership Rule – This is for immediate family members (not friends) who are not club members as defined in the park rules whom you wish to have at your campsite whether you are present or not.
 To qualify you must be 18 years or older and pass the park screening process.
 For individuals the price per year is $525.
 For two or more of the same family members with children under the age of 18 the price will be $1050/year.
 All auxiliary members must read and sign the park rules on an application.
 Club members are ultimately responsible for the actions of his/her auxiliary members on park premises.

-All club members are expected to limit their catch of stocked fish to 4 to 6 a week.
+All club members are expected to limit their catch of fish to 4 to 6 a week.
 Guest fishing is prohibited in the big ski lake, south lake and the swimming lake (with the exception of the smaller wading pond).
 Management has and will continue to stock these bodies of water with fish for the exclusive enjoyment of paying club members.
 Management appeals to all club members to help enforce this rule; after all, they are your fish too.
 Guest fishing is permitted at no extra cost in any body of water or channel not connected to the prohibited areas providing a club member is present.
 If you have any question at all regarding guest fishing, please consult with management or one of the members of the board.
 Fishing by club members or their guests on Jennings ditch requires a fishing license by law.
-The cabin and area around the cabin and also the hill area and all access roads to the cabin and hill area and the tri-m block property are not to be used by the club.
 No fishing will be permitted in these areas.

 Your club membership fees are due a year in advance and renewable on or before the anniversary date when you joined the club.
 A 30-day grace period exists for unforeseen circumstances (including ski boat privileges).
 If, after the 30-day grace period, the full payment has not been received management may start legal eviction procedures.
 Prairie Lane Lake Park reserves the right to reject any renewal by notifying you, verbally or in writing, that renewal will not occur and/or by returning your renewal fee within seven (7) days of its receipt of renewal fees.
 Management will make best efforts to notify you in advance of non-renewal, and in any event of non-renewal, you shall have fourteen (14) days from your notice of non-renewal or until your expiring contract anniversary date, whichever is later, to remove all of your belongings from the park.

-Only golf carts are allowed to operate in the park.
+Only golf carts (max. tire size of 23”, 19” max. top of floor board to ground) are allowed to operate in the park.
 NO 4 x 4’s are allowed.
 A 10 mph governor is strongly advised.
 Children under 13 years of age may not operate a golf cart without accompanying parental supervision